MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="pattern"></a>Muster

-acht Ziffern oder Buchstaben (Groß-/Kleinschreibung wird nicht beachtet)
+acht Ziffern oder Buchstaben (groß-/klein geschrieben)

 ### <a name="checksum"></a>Prüfsumme